alisentinel/telegramdesktop_fa_lang/README.md

 # telegramdesktop_fa_lang

-if like  help to Project.
+if like Help to Project.

-contributor to Project:
+contributors for Project:

-Send email to: Blackrouter@mail.ru or send messege via telegram: https://telegram.me/blackrouter
+Send email to Blackrouter@mail.ru

+send messege via telegram https://telegram.me/blackrouter